deanwampler/Contract4J5/contract4j5/README.txt

     ...
   }

-Added examples to the build process of doing binary (jar) and load-time weaving, in addition to the compile time weaving in the previous releases.
+- The build process now uses  binary (jar) weaving when the "tests" are built, providing an example of using Contract4J with this approach.
+Preliminary support for a load-time weaving (LTW) example is also provided.
+However, it is not yet complete, pending an AspectJ bug fix (see above).

 "Binary" weaving is weaving done after compiling all code, using a post-compilation weaving step.
 It is useful for organizations that prefer to use javac for all java files.
+The unit tests are built using binary weaving, as discussed earlier in this README.

 Load-time weaving is done as the application loads class files, using a special "java agent" for this purpose.
 See the section "Invocation and Configuration of Contract4J5" for more details.

+Previous releases just used compile-time weaving, where ajc was used to compile all sources and weave the class files.
+This approach is still used to build Contract4J's non-test code and to create the contract4j5.jar file.

-Replaced the entity definitions in the build-related XML files with the ant
+- Replaced the entity definitions in the build-related XML files with the ant
 <import> task.
 Apparently, NetBeans doesn't like the entity definitions.
 (Thanks
 to Matthew Harrison for bringing this to my attention and for providing refactored build files.)

-Added more tests that explicitly demonstrate that contract expressions that access instance properties only work if the properties have JavaBeans getter methods.
+- Added more tests that explicitly demonstrate that contract expressions that access instance properties only work if the properties have JavaBeans getter methods.
 This is an unfortunate Jexl limitation.

-Fixed some bugs, including a few warnings related to generics.
+- Fixed some bugs, including a few warnings related to generics.
 (Thanks to Falk Bruegmann for a generics warning fix.)

 Some of the API Changes:

-Removed the API calls to set separate "Reporter" objects (for logging) in each major component.
+- Removed the API calls to set separate "Reporter" objects (for logging) in each major component.
 This greatly reduced some boilerplate code with a small reduction in flexibility which had dubious value.
 Now, a global Reporter is used, the one set in the "Contract4J" class.

-All properties on aspects are no longer static methods.
+- All properties on aspects are no longer static methods.
 Use the "aspectOf()" method to get the instance.
 So for example, ConstructorBoundaryConditions.getDefaultPreTestExpressionMaker();
 is now
   ConstructorBoundaryConditions.aspectOf().getDefaultPreTestExpressionMaker();

-"Contract4J" is no longer an aspect, but a class.
+- "Contract4J" is no longer an aspect, but a class.
 The aspect code was moved to a separate aspect called "AbstractConditions", leaving only pure-Java code.
 The conversion to Java made it easier to instant these objects as needed and also to exploit the more complete support for Java in Eclipse (e.g., for refactorings).
 Note that this change means that any properties that were previously set on "Contract4J" are not changed to use "aspectOf", as just described for the aspects.
 Instead, use for example,